-Rare is the tenant who, having asserted her rights, has not been rewarded with a landlord payback—whether in the form of petty harassment, a rent hike, or an all-out termination and eviction.
-The good news for most of you is that landlord retaliation is illegal in most states—landlords who engage in it can be stopped and sued, sometimes for big bucks.
+Some unfortunate tenants who assert their rights find themselves rewarded with a landlord payback—whether in the form of petty harassment, a rent hike, or an all-out termination and eviction.
+The good news for most tenants is that landlord retaliation is illegal in most states—landlords who engage in it can be stopped and/or sued, sometimes for big bucks.
 The bad news is that asserting your rights can be a hassle, involving court fights and lots of time.
 As much as it's possible, you'll do far better to choose your landlord wisely in the first place.

-In almost all states, it is illegal for a landlord to retaliate against you for acting within your legal rights--for example, if you have:
+In almost all states, it is illegal for a landlord to retaliate against tenants for acting within their legal rights--for example, if you have:

-It's important to understand that the antiretaliation laws will shield you only for those activities that are mentioned in your state's statute.
+It's important to understand that the anti-retaliation laws will shield you only for those activities that are mentioned in your state's statute.
 Not all states protect tenants for all three types of actions mentioned above.
-To see what's covered, see your State Laws Prohibiting Landlord Retaliation.
-For example, in Washington, DC, a tenant who circulates a petition demanding better services cannot be retaliated against; but that same activity would not be protected in Florida, since "exercise of a legal right" isn't included in Florida’s statute.
+To see what's covered, see your state laws prohibiting landlord retaliation.
+For example, in California, a tenant who circulates a petition demanding beefed-up security cannot be retaliated against; but that same activity would not be protected in Arizona, since "exercise of a legal right" isn't included in Arizona's statute.

 Once you know your legal rights, you need to know what your landlord cannot do in response to your exercising a legal right.
 The kinds of retaliatory acts covered by state statutes include: